viclm/numeric-keyboard/README.md

 ### Callbacks/Events

 #### `press`
 the `press` event is emit with a key code when the key is pressed.
-The first argument for callback is the key just pressed.
+The argument for callback is the key just pressed.
 A `onPress()` callback is used in plain javascript version.

 ## Contributing